 |Triple Nine Society Political Survey|

-Most of the poll's 95 questions asked for a rating from 1 to 5, to show the preferred degree of government involvement, funding and control in a wide range of social and commercial issues.
+Most of the survey items asked for a rating from 1 to 5 to indicate the preferred degree of government involvement or regulation, across a wide variety of social and commercial domains.
 Other items asked for a ranking of alternative reforms.
-The questions were sent to 357 members, with answers returned by 57 of the 310 U.S. members.

 |For more information, see: Triple Nine Society Website|